FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Took two lessons on Building an AI and practiced some code on datacamp.

 **Thoughts:** I'm still recovering from being sick.
 Today I spent most of my time studying for annual exams for my job.
 I was able to code a bit in the evening.

+### Day 29: January 3, 2018 (Building an AI, Pybites)
+##### Building an AI, Pybites

+**Today's Progress**: Finished Pybites challenge 10 - build an hangman game.
+Did two lessons of the course Building an AI.

+**Thoughts:** Creating the hangman game was quite fun and easy to do with using only a class.
+My previous attempts when using functions, didn't look this simple so I'm happy with it.